junderwood40/Final-Project/README.md

 ![BUTTON](https://user-images.githubusercontent.com/111941742/206001918-a88c5148-4b2b-4d8e-bf20-770fc5234b5b.jpg)

-LED components:
- - Blue LED
-     - GPIO 13 and GND
- - Red LED
-    - GPIO 26 and GND
+Install the LED components by connecting the Blue LED to the breadboard and using the jumper wires to connect the corresponding positive cable to GPIO 13 on the Raspberry Pi.
+Using a resistor going from the negative to the negative power rail then using a jumper cable from the power rail.
+For the Red LED by connect it to the breadboard and using the jumper wires to connect the corresponding positive cable to GPIO 26 on the Raspberry Pi.
+Using another resistor going from the negative to the negative power rail.
+Then using a jumper cable from the negative power rail to a GND pin on the Raspberry Pi.

 ![LEDs](https://user-images.githubusercontent.com/111941742/206002096-9cedcd59-df94-4675-845b-c2893dce13f1.jpg)